karanbhargava93/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

 My first step was to use a convolution neural network model similar to the LeNet architecture to get a feel of how keras would work.
 Obviously it didn't work well.
 Then I searched for previously built networks for autonomous cars and came across the paper by Nvidia.
 They had used the same data as us and gotten neat results.
 So I thought that its a nice place to start.

 To combat the overfitting, I modified the model so that it used dropout layers after almost all layers.
 This made it very unlikely for the model to overfit.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 This was done in the `get_data` function in `utils.py` line 143.
-The network was trained till the mean absolute error in the validation set started ramping up (EPOCH 50).
+The network was trained for 50 epochs (till the mean absolute error in the validation set started ramping up).

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track and to improve the driving behavior in these cases, I modified the image generator to augment the dataset with the techniques given below.